longturn/freeciv21/docs/Getting/index.rst

-General
+Getting
 *******

-The General category is a catch-all for content that does not neatly fit into the other three.
-Things like the FAQ and installation instructions go here.
+The Getting category is where you to go learn about Freeciv21 and how to get it installed on your system.

 .. toctree::
-  faq.rst
+  about.rst
   install.rst
   windows-install.rst
-  modpack-installer.rst
-  on-the-server.rst
   :maxdepth: 1

 Manuals